ROY HENRY VICKERS "WHALER" 97/100

 Roy's work can be found in private and public collections and galleries around the world including the National Museum of Man (Ottawa, Ontario), University of British Columbia's Museum of Anthropology (Vancouver, British Columbia), the McMichael Canadian Art Collection (Kleinburg, Ontario) and the National Museum of Japan (Osaka).

-The Story: The artist say this about another print of the area: "My first attraction to Whaler Islets was the beautiful, sandy beach that almost completely surrounds the larger two small islands.
+The artist say this about another print of the area: "My first attraction to Whaler Islets was the beautiful, sandy beach that almost completely surrounds the larger two small islands.
 Later, I was drawn once again to the same Islet by news of a beached whale.
 I thought it was an incredible coincidence that of all the islands the whale would have land- ed on, it happened upon Whaler Islet.
 The Islets are situated in the Southwest portion of Clayoquot Sound, and are a favorite stopping point for boaters who cruise these waters in the Summer months.
 Some of the most beautiful sunsets I have ever seen looked West to Whaler Islets and the open Pacific Ocean beyond."
 (Roy Henry Vickers Gallery)

 Terms: All sales are final.
 No refunds or exchanges.
 See "Buy Art" in the main menu for more information.